validatedpatterns/patterns-operator/console/README.md

 console using the `ConsolePlugin` custom resource and enabled in the console operator config by a cluster administrator.

+## What This Plugin Does

+This plugin provides a catalog of patterns in the OpenShift Console.
+This catalog is similar in appearance and workflow to the OperatorHub catalog built into OpenShift.

+This plugin is installed automatically by the Patterns Operator.
+The plugin's releases exist as a separate container image that is updated on each operator release.

+## Development

 The following are required to build the plugin:

 - [Node.js]